ndwarshuis/stratomod/README.md

 ### Data Inputs

-The only mandatory user-supplied data requrired to run is a query vcf.
+The only mandatory user-supplied data required to run is a query vcf.
 Optionally one can supply other vcfs for testing the model.

 Unless one is using esoteric references or benchmarks, the pipeline is